- Undergraduate Programs

 One semester of an introduction to the scientific study of human behavior.
 Topics would include a broad area which includes perception, learning, motivation, personality, and intelligence.

-MATH REQUIREMENT - minimum 3 semester credits
+STATISTICS REQUIREMENT - minimum 3 semester credits

 A statistics course including central tendency, variability, graphical presentation of data, and T- and Chi-square distributions.